 Too often, getting actors to buckle down and work on practicing their craft can be tricky, he said, for whatever reason — be it busy schedules or the lack of importance that actors may put on practice.
 But with TPAS, Glincosky is trying to break away from those flaws.
 “This is like a gym for actors,” he explained.
 “You’re going to come here and work on your craft."

 Similar studios have been operating in the arts and entertainment meccas of New York and Los Angeles for decades, and Glincosky knows all about them.
 He explained that he did the Hollywood thing, once even uprooting his whole existence to head to the West Coast in search of stardom.
 During that time, Glincosky studied at a number of the top rated acting studios in Los Angeles.
 After four years in Los Angeles, he moved back to Philly in 2002 and landed his first lead role in a feature film.
 More roles followed, but he realized the need for a legitimate place for himself and others to practice.
-To bring his plan to fruition, Glincosky reached out to a noted acting coach, George DiCenzo, from the Beverly Hills Playhouse, who was teaching in New York at the time.
+To bring his plan to fruition, Glincosky reached out to a noted acting coach, George DiCenzo (Back to the Future), who was teaching in New York at the time with the Beverly Hills Playhouse.
 At first, DiCenzo wasn’t interested.
 “February ninth of 2009 was my last trip to New York to try to get George down here,” Glincosky explained.